Our Gardening Year 2023

 March – Week 1:

-More snowdrop pots planted up into the garden.
+More snowdrop pots were planted up into the garden.
 Then at last a serious day of work – with the upper meadow quite dry, we take the tractor up and begin bringing down all the chopped logs from laying the upper hedge, needing to finish this as the first daffodil flowers, grown from scattered seed are poking up.

-Later in the day we collect all the molehills from the upper meadow into tubs and add to the giant molehill, and top up the new propagation beds.
+Later in the day we collect all the molehills from the upper meadow into tubs and add them to the giant molehill, and top up the new propagation beds.
 Finishing with beginning to collect the ash logs from below the shrubbery area.

 More garden visitors, and a WHSH snowdrop visit following up on a lovely couple of garden visitors, to a namesake house of beautiful, unusual proportions and fascinating stories, with a quite diverse naturalised snowdrop population planted up along the banked hedgerow.